MohiuddinRU/odoo_installation_howto/setup_postgres_linux.md

 First install postgres

-At first you can access postgresql from your terminal:
+To login as postgres user run
 `sudo -i -u postgres`
-Now you are logged in as postgres user. run
+Now you are logged in as postgres user.

+To run query to postgres, you need to type
 `psql`
-Now you entered into psql database.
+Now you entered into psql database qeury terminal.
 You are ready to run any postgres query.